SquidDev/urn/docs/lib.list.md

 ```

 ## `(nths xss idx)`
-*Defined at lib/list.lisp:404:1*
+*Defined at lib/list.lisp:403:1*

-Get the `IDX`-th element in all the lists given at `XSS`.
+Get the IDX-th element in all the lists given at `XSS`.
 The first
 element is1.

 ### Example: